natterstefan/natterstefan/README.md

 Hey 👋🏻,

-I am CEO and Co-Founder of marqant digital and Software Engineer from Austria 🇦🇹.
-I am interested in, write about, and develop (open source) software solutions using JavaScript, TypeScript, ReactJS, and NodeJS.
+I am CEO and Co-Founder of the travel project and Software Engineer from Austria 🇦🇹.
+I am interested in, write about, and develop software solutions using JavaScript, TypeScript, React and Node, mainly.

 You can see what I am currently up to on [natterstefan.me][1].